ninbura/windows/README.md

       - ![image](https://github.com/ninbura/install-and-configure-microsoft-windows/assets/58058942/acbfc1f2-0846-466e-ab07-a00b26a4cb7a)
       - **restart your computer**
     - #### populate application install list
-      - we already created `install-list.txt` in step #9
+      - we already created `.install-list.txt` in step #9
-      - said install list is located at `/repos/windows/install-list.txt` unless you changed directories per your preference
+      - said install list is located at `/repos/windows/.install-list.txt` unless you changed directories per your preference
-      - Open your `install-list.txt`, and paste the list found at [here](#install-list) into it.
+      - Open your `.install-list.txt`, and paste the list found at [here](#install-list) into it.
       - Add and remove applications from this list as you see fit, then save the documnet.
         - see [winget basics](#wingetwigui-basics) for more details on this step
         - do not remove the following applications from your install list for the sake of later steps in this tutorial